-- If you use Windows Defender, we recommend that you schedule a boot time scan of Windows Defender for best results.
+- If you use Windows Defender, we recommend that you schedule a boot-time scan of Windows Defender for the best results.

 - If you use third-party antivirus software, we suggest that you boot Windows 10 in Safe Mode and then full-scan your computer with your antivirus software.